How Do Intruder Alarm Systems Work?

 3) Poor Installation of The Alarm or Sensor

 Insects are one of the most common culprits for false alarms.
-They can set off an alarm, especially if they are in the motion sensor.
-Insects can also set off the alarm if they land on a sensor and move out of it.
+They can set off an alarm by landing on the motion sensor and moving out of it.

-Spiders are a common problem with burglar alarms, especially during the summer months.
+Spiders are a common problem with triggering false burglar alarms, especially during the summer months.
 The heat emitted by burglar alarm sensors attracts spiders and they will often climb onto the sensors in search of a warm spot.
-This can cause problems in that the spider’s body may act as a physical obstruction to the sensor, preventing it from detecting movement and activating your alarm.
+This causes problems for the intruder alarm system as the spider’s body may act as a physical obstruction to the sensor, preventing it from detecting movement and activating your alarm.

 Insects can affect burglar alarms in many ways.
 They can damage sensors, they can damage wiring and they can cause false alarms to go off.

-In 2022 there were 192,060 home burglaries reported in England and Wales.
+In 2022, there were 192,060 home burglaries reported in England and Wales.
 This worked out as a burglary every 164 seconds.
+These statistics might sound scary, but the solution is simple.
 Intruder alarm systems ensure your property is safe.

 Crime is a serious problem that affects many property owners.
 The most common types of crime that affect property owners include burglary, theft and arson.

-It is important to note that intruder alarm systems do not replace the need for good security.
+Ultimately, intruder alarm systems should not be solely relied on to protect your property.
+Investing in an alarm cannot replace the need for good security.
 It is still important to have a lock on your front door and make sure that you have some form of identification with you at all times.
-The best way to protect yourself from intruders is by keeping your home well lit, making sure it looks occupied during the day and not leaving valuables in plain sight inside or outside the house.
+The best way to protect yourself from intruders is by keeping your home well-lit, making sure it looks occupied during the day and not leaving valuables in plain sight inside or outside the house.

 Door Access Control Systems: Controlling Access